-One of the most important criteria when conducting a keyword research is the search volume.
+One of the most important criteria when conducting keyword research is the search volume.
 It indicates how high the number of monthly search queries for a particular keyword or keyword combination is.
 The determined search volume is usually an estimate based on Google data, which can change over time.

-The monthly search volume therefore provides valuable information on whether the SEO effort is worthwhile or which keywords should be given higher relevance for a fixed budget.
+The monthly search volume, therefore, provides valuable information on whether the SEO effort is worthwhile or which keywords should be given higher relevance for a fixed budget.

 Google Ads CPC

 The Google Ads CPC (Cost per Click) reveals how high the average click price is for a specific keyword.
 Google Ads is Google’s advertising system in which advertisers themselves can determine that their ad appears in the Google results search when a specific keyword is searched for on Google.
-By a click on the advertisement Google receives a corresponding click remuneration.
+By a click on the advertisement, Google receives a corresponding click remuneration.
 Advertisers have to bid for the ad spaces in an auction.

-As a rule, the higher the Google Ads CPC, the greater the purchase intention behind a search query for a keyword and the more revenue can be generated on average with such a website visitor.
+As a rule, the higher the Google Ads CPC, the greater the purchase intention behind a search query for a keyword, and the more revenue can be generated on average with such a website visitor.